candracodes/homework-01/README.md

-# Homework-01: Horiseon-SEO-Refactoring
-This is the first official homework assignment for 01-HTML-Git-CSS
+# Horiseon SEO Refactoring

-## Important Homework Submission URLs
+## Important URLs

 * [Deployed Application URL](https://candracodes.github.io/horiseon-seo-refactoring/)
 * [GitHub Repo URL](https://github.com/candracodes/horiseon-seo-refactoring)

 ## Foreword

-* This project aims to accomplish the following:
+* This application aims to accomplish the following:
-    * Adhere to the [Homework Guide](./guide/Homework-Guide/README.md) to ensure submission is in compliance with class standards
+    * Adhere to the [Guidelines](./guide/Homework-Guide/README.md) to ensure submission is in compliance with class standards
     * Ensure that User Story is fulfilled by completing all Acceptance Criteria
     * Application's links all function correctly.
     * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.